MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/fraud-prevention/quickstart.md

 > [!NOTE]
 > Unlike previous incarnations of Playfab, in the new system you just create one bundle offer, and then you add each market SKU that needs to reference into the AlternateId list.
 You don’t need to create a new Item for each IAP market.

-### Step 1 - Setting up your Marketplace Integration
+### Step 1 - Setting up your marketplace integration

 You need to set up each IAP Market integration in GameManager under the Add-ons section, to allow PlayFab to call the Market on the Title’s behalf.

-### Step 2 - Creating a Bundle for Receipt Validation
+### Step 2 - Creating a bundle for receipt validation

 You can [create a bundle](../bundles.md) either within GameManager or by calling `CreateDraftItem`.
 Minimally a Bundle requires a Title, Description, and Items.
 In GameManager, you can link Marketplace entries using the Marketplace Mapping section.